 The Bee Libraries are collections of bee-related books converted into nests for bees.
-In 2012 bee libraries were installed at Yorkshire Sculpture Park and the Biennale of Sydney; in summer 2013 libraries are being installed at the National Fruit Collection (Brogdale), Yorkshire Dales National Park (Malham), University of Stirling, and a small branch library at Shandy Hall.
+Between 2012-14 libraries were installed at Yorkshire Sculpture Park, the 18th Biennale of Sydney, the National Fruit Collection (Brogdale), Yorkshire Dales National Park, and University of Stirling, and Shandy Hall.
 Constructed from a book, bamboo, wire-netting and water-proofing, each nest offers shelter for solitary bees, whose numbers are in steep decline.
 The Bee Poems are a collection of texts composed from a close reading of the books.

 Swarm (ASX) is an apicultural model of the global financial system.
 Fluctuations in the stock market reverberate in the ‘buzz’ of honey-bees broadcast from 10 hives.
 Each hive bears the acronym of a major world stock exchange – New York, Toronto, Sao Paulo, London, Frankfurt, Mumbai, Shanghai, Hong Kong, Tokyo, and Sydney.
 Installed at the 18th Biennale of Sydney, Swarm (ASX) is a snapshot of speculative finance translated into the natural ecosystem of bees: dynamic, in flux, undergoing crisis.

-Brogdale: National Fruit Collection: during 2013 Alec created two permanent artworks for the orchard at Brogdale.
+Brogdale: National Fruit Collection: during 2013 Finlay created two permanent artworks in the orchard at Brogdale.
 Succession is a record of fruit species – pear, plum, cherry, quince, and apple – with beehives colour-specified to varieties, and a text noting the order in which they bloom.
 The bee library continues his UK-wide installation of book-nests for solitary bees, with related poems.
 Posts documenting these projects, with photographs by Hannah Devereux, are published here.
-Alec also contributed to the annual Spring hanami blossom-festival, gathering adaptations of a haiku by Basho, presented as tanzaku – poem-labels – hung in cherry trees.

 Bees in Philosophy: A Public Reading Group.
 A group led by philosopher Peter Tooth met monthly at Newcastle's Literary & Philosophical Society to share and discuss texts related to bees, beehives, and the use of the bee as a metaphor in the work of philosophers and thinkers such as Aristotle, Tolstoy, Kierkegaard, Karl von Frisch, Rudolf Steiner, Charles Fourier, Bernard Mandeville, and many others.
 One of the questions the group sought to address was: are bees and beehives useful philosophical metaphors?
 In this, his summary-report, Peter outlines the subject matter covered by the group and offers some conclusions.